wowgr8/HairSalon/README.md

 1. Download .NET 5.0 SDK for Mac: <a href="https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.100-macos-x64-installer" target="_blank">Mac</a>

 2. Clone the appliction to your computer by entering: `git clone https://github.com/wowgr8/HairSalon` in the terminal
-3. Open the repository in editor
+3. Open the repository in the terminal
 4. Import cesar_lopez.sql database into MySql by following these steps
 5. Launch MySql Workbench
 6. Select MySql intance in the middle under MySqlConnections
-7. Select Navigator>Administration then select DataImport/Restore
+7. Select Navigator, then Administration, followed by select DataImport/Restore
 8. Select Import from Self- contained File
 9. Click the 3 dots at the end of Self-Contained file and in the pop up choose the cesar_lopez.sql file
 10. In the Default Schema to be Imported to section select new and a pop up will appear, name the schema cesar_lopez